c0j0s/my-toolkit-collection/list-item-image-processing-tools/README.md

 - image-border-filler script adds border to all cropped images.
 - outputs the final product in `/output` folder.

-- Options that can be changed in image-border-filler.py:
+- Options that can be change in `image-border-filler.py`:
   ```python
     # starting image index
     skip = 0